crispinprojects/talkcalendar/README.md

 ./talkcalendar
 ```

-The compiled Flite binary required for speech synthesis can be found in the binary download and should be placed in the same directory as the Talk Calendar executable.

 ### Code Notes

 The current code base has been compiled using Debian 12 Bookworm which uses [GTK4.8](https://packages.debian.org/source/bookworm/gtk4).
 This is an older version of the GTK4 toolkit.

 Debian Trixie will be the next stable release of Debian.
 At the time of writing the [Debian GTK4 tracker](https://tracker.debian.org/pkg/gtk4) shows that Debian Trixie is currently using GTK4.17.5.
-Some changes to the GTK4 toolkit since GTK4.8 which are revelant to Talk Calendar project are outlined below.
+Some changes to the GTK4 toolkit since GTK4.8 which are relevant to the Talk Calendar project are outlined below.

 #### GTK 4.10:
 In GTK 4.10 the GTK [ColorDialogButton](https://docs.gtk.org/gtk4/class.ColorDialogButton.html) was introduced.
 The GTK ColorDialogButton is not available with GTK 4.8.
 Currently RGB values for the today, calendar event, public holiday colours have to be entered manually.
 The GTK ColorDialogButton will be used in future Trixie releases.